claytonjwong/bill-walsh/README.md

 Bill Walsh was smart enough, strong-willed enough, to get rid of talented peope if they were contributors to a negative organizational culture - not team players.

 Bill Walsh prized communication and understood that all the knowledge in the world meant little if we cannot communicate effectively.

+## Part III: Fundamentals of Leadership: Concepts, Conceits, and Conclusions

+Declaring "I am the leader!" has no value unless we also have the command skills necessary to be the leader.

+### Common Denominator of Leadership: Strength of Will

+The dictatorial type of leadership may result in quick gains, but the cumulative effects of bullying people, creating an environment of ongoing fear, panic, and intimidation, are a situation where employees become increasingly tuned out and immune to all of the leaders noise.

+🙁 The "buddy" system: those who aren't "buddies" inevitably begin to feel like second class citizens, which usually leads to the creation of a second-class organization.

+🙂 The leader who will not be denied, who has expertise coupled with strength of will, is going to prevail.
+They simply would not quit in their effort to install their own system, to push forward with their plan, not someone else's or a committee's.
+All successful leaders know where they want to go, figure out a way to get there, and then move forward with absolute determination.
+There is an inner compulsion, obsession, to get it done the way they want it done even if the person cost is high.
+You may be standing alone.
+That is when you find out if you're a leader.
+Leaders are paid to make a decsion.
+The difference between offering an opinion and making a decision is the difference between working for the leader and being the leader.
+(Note: there's also a time for a leader to admit when they are wrong.
+It is unexcusable to fail because the leader is unwilling to admit their way was the wrong way and that a change of course is their own path to victory)

+* A defining characteristic of a good leader is the conviction that he or she can make a positive difference, can prevail even when the odds are stack against him or her.
+A successful leader is not easily swayed from this self-belief.
+* Sweat the right small stuff, sharp pencils don't translate to sharp performance
+  * we cannot be immersed in the meaningless at the expense of the meaningful
+  * stupid busywork, "There'll be plenty of time for pencils, parties, and socializing when I lose my job, because that's what's going to happen if I continue to avoid the hard and harsh realities of doing my job."
+    * Relieft from high anxieties, deep frustrations, and toxic emotions that go with the job can lead you to do everything *but* your job
+* Good leadership percolates down
+  * The trademark of a well-led organization is that it's virtually self-sustaining and self-directed, almost autonomous.
+If your staff doesn't seem fully mobilized and energized until you enter the room, your leadership has not percolated down.
+    * Ultimately, you hope your ideas and way of doing things become so strongly entrenched that the organization performs as effectively without you as with you.
+    * This is a reliable indication of an effective leader, namely, one who creates a self-sustaining organization able to operate at the highest levels even when he or she leaves.
+    * The responsible leader of any company or organization aggressively seeks to ensure its continued prosperity.
+It's the mark of forward-thinking leadership.

+### Joe Montana's Leadership

+* Never played favorites or believed that a person's reputation, status, or credentials entitled them to special treatment
+* Led with his own talent, quiet confidence, and unassuming demeanor
+* Didn't have to talk the talk because he walked the walk
+* Proved we don't need to shout, stomp, or strut to be a great leader
+* Just did the job and treated people right
+* Brought out the best in people

+### The Leverage of Language

+* When attempting to help someone attain that next level of performance, a supportive approach works better than a constantly negative or downside-focused approach.

+* If we're growing a garden, we need to pull out the weeds, but flowers will die if *all* we do is pick weeds.
+They need sunshine and water.
+People are the same.
+They need criticism, but they also require positive and substantive language and information and true support to really blossom.

+* When your feedback is interpreted as a personal attack rather than a critique with positive intentions, you are going backward.

+* Constructive criticism is a powerful instrument essential for improving performance.
+Positive support can be equally productive.
+Used together by a skilled leader they become the key to maximum results.
+Most of us seem to be more inclined to offer the negative.
+I don't know why, but it's easier to criticize than to compliment.
+Find the right mixture for optimum results.

+### Don't Beat Around the Bush (When Describing the Bush)

+* Clear communication
+* What is expected from employees in a manner that is unambiguous and comprehensive
+  * Employees can thrive in an environment where they know *exactly* what is expected of them, even when those expectations are very high.
+  * When it comes to telling people what is expected of them, don't be subtle, don't be coy, don't be vague.
+What is your version of: "Gentlemen, *this* is football"?

+### Communication Creates Collaboration: Big Ears are Better Than Big Egos

+* collaboration is required more than ever these days to obtain optimal results
+  * only possible in the presence of quality communication
+    * free-flowing and robust exchange of information, ideas, and opinions
+    * having "big ears" (the skill of being a great listener) is the first law of good communication.
+      * The second law is "when you're not listening, ask good questions"
+    * communication is not a one-way street, not two-way or three-way; it's an every-way street
+      * this is challenging because its easier to tell somebody what to do than to listen to their suggestions and ideas
+* an individual doesn't need to be an expert to ask an intelligent question or offer useful insights; however, fear of being shunted aside or told, "That's a stupid question," keeps valid questions from being asked.
+  * work with people smart enough to have independent thinking, but strong enough to change their opinion when evidence or logic suggested it.